 How and Where to Recycle Your Christmas Tree in the North East and Yorkshire

 For a fresh tree, there are a lot more options.
 From mulching the needles to chopping the tree with secateurs and making wood chip compost, there are plenty of ways to make use of your old tree in your own garden.
-However, even if you’re lucky enough to have a wood burning fire in your house, never burn dried out Christmas tree as they are extremely flammable and can quickly become out of control.
+However, even if you’re lucky enough to have a wood burning fire in your house, never burn dried out Christmas tree as they are extremely flammable and can quickly get out of control.

 Trees felled this year can also be taken to your local council’s Christmas tree recycling scheme.
 This involves local drop-off points or collections, and the trees are normally chipped and used as compost.
-Unfortunately, as Christmas trees are usually a non-native species, the Woodland Trust does not accept them as donations – even more reason to buy a British grown tree next year – however another option is to take it to the garden waste section of the tip or to get in touch with local charities who will collect your tree for a small donation.
+Unfortunately, as Christmas trees are usually a non-native species, the Woodland Trust does not accept them as donations – even more reason to buy a British-grown tree next year – however another option is to take it to the garden waste section of the tip or to get in touch with local charities who will collect your tree for a small donation.

 Teesside Hospice